nraovic/neighborhood-map-app/README.md

 ### Production Mode

 1. To run the app in the production mode, first run ```npm run build```
-2. When the application is ready to be deployed, run ```serve -s build```
+2. When the application is ready to be deployed at the gh page, run ```npm run deploy```

-The page will be hosted at http://localhost:5000/
+You can see the demo at https://nraovic.github.io/neighborhood-map-app/